Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

     - In Security options:
       - When running the task, use the following account: `SYSTEM`
-      - Run whether user is logged on or not (note that this is not configurable on Windows Server 2022)
+      - Run whether user is logged on or not (note that this is not configurable on Windows Server 2022 -- was probably a bug in previous versions anyways because there is no SYSTEM user)
       - Run with highest privileges
     - Configure for Windows Server 2022